londospark/server-infra/01-post-boot-ansible/README.md

 # Proxmox Bootstrap with Ansible

 This playbook automates the post-installation bootstrap of Proxmox VE for use with Terraform.
-It creates a dedicated user, role, and API token with the necessary permissions.
+It creates a dedicated user, role, and API token with the necessary permissions, and configures the system to use the community repository (no subscription required).

+> **Part of**: server-infra infrastructure automation suite.
+See the [main README](../README.md) for project overview and common setup.

 ## Prerequisites